feder1402/flutter_keys/README.md

 # flutter_keys

-A Flutter project demostrating the issue with missing keys when deleting or re-ordering stateful items inside a collection.
+A Flutter project demonstrating the issue with missing keys when deleting or re-ordering stateful items inside a collection.